ODNZSL/NZSL-signbank/docs/s3_postgres_management_commands.md

 ### repair_fixable_s3_orphans

-This command attempts to unify NZSL Signbank records with S3 orphans, by digesting a CSV input of the same format as output by
+This command attempts to unify NZSL Signbank records with S3 orphans, by digesting a CSV input of the same format as output by `find-fixable-orphans.py`
-`find-fixable-orphans.py`.

 It does this by generating `GlossVideo` Django objects where necessary, and associating them with the correct `Gloss` Django objects.

 This operation _changes_ the database contents and so must be used with caution.

 The CSV file is supplied as a non-optional positional argument.

+The CSV file is expected to have undergone human revision before it is used.

 **Important**